 11.Frequently Asked Questions

-What is the difference between grounding transformer and NGR?
+Q3: What is the difference between a zig-zag grounding transformer and a wye-delta grounding transformer?